-If you’re interested in submitting possible stories and essays to Wisconsin Life, here’s what you need to know:
+If you’re interested in submitting possible stories and essays to Wisconsin Public Radio’s Wisconsin Life, here’s what you need to know:

-We currently rotate our regular commentators and WPR produced pieces through two spots each week.
-We seek stories of the people, places and ideas that make Wisconsin home.
+We currently rotate our regular commentators, freelancers and WPR produced pieces through two spots each week.
+We seek stories of the people, places, history and culture that make Wisconsin home.
 Good stories evoke a strong sense of place and character.
 They illustrate the many ways that Wisconsinites experience the places they live, work, and play.
 They introduce us to interesting people and ideas, history, and folklore.
-In other words, we seek stories that deal with landscape and development, rural hideaways and urban neighborhoods, Main Streets and strip malls, deer hunting and community gardens, Badger football and Sunday morning services.
+In other words, we seek stories that get to the root of who we are as people and explore our human experience.
+They highlight landscape and development, rural hideaways and urban neighborhoods, musicians and farmers, deer hunting and community gardens.
 We want stories that capture the unique spirit, culture, and land ethic of Wisconsin.
 We do not include active major office holders or candidates, or businesses and individuals looking to advertise their products and services.
-Our stories are short – 500 to 600 words.

 Because of the large volume of submissions, we will be in touch if it appears that your work will fit the series.